Benchmarks

 HealthBench

-A safety-aware healthcare evaluation suite for assessing clinical reasoning, patient communication, and related health tasks using standardized, rubric-based scoring.
+A safety-aware healthcare evaluation suite for assessing clinical reasoning, patient communication, and related health tasks using standardized, rubric-based LLM-as-judge scoring.

 Overview